panplume/LibHealComm-4.0/README.md

 First working modification to have it (incoming health prediction) working for Endless TBC.

-TODO: Druid Healing Touch not showing up in some condition and priest prediction not accurate.
+TODO: Druid Healing Touch not showing up in some condition (rank 5+).
+Tranquility and Prayer of Healing not showing (may miss code to support this).